 Is your small business looking for the right type of funding?
 Short-term business loans have helped many companies find the business financing they need.
 Whether you are doing a store renovation, need working capital, or want to expand your small business, short-term loans can help.
 Plus, they are often more flexible than a long-term loan.
-Continue reading to learn more about short-term loan options and their pros and cons.
+Continue reading to learn more about short-term loan options and the advantages and disadvantages of short-term loans.

 What Is a Short-Term Business Loan?

-A short-term business loan, in simple terms, is a lump sum of money given to a company that then uses the funding for business purposes.
-Short-term business loans are typically easier to acquire than their long-term counterparts, which often require a higher credit score or more time in business.
+A short-term business loan, in simple terms, is a lump sum of money given to a company that uses the funding for business purposes.
+Short-term business loans are typically easier to acquire than their long-term counterparts, often requiring a higher credit score or more time in business.
 For this reason, short-term business loans provide easy funding opportunities for startups and other new companies.

-There are a multitude of reasons why a small business might need a short-term loan.
+There are many reasons why a small business might need a short-term loan.
 Here are a few examples of what short-term financing can be used for:

 - Expand your business